Overview

 When a GitHub check run identifies a code security issue, Mend automatically creates inline comments on the PR, highlighting the specific finding directly in the new code at the identified line:

-To suppress a finding, the corresponding section has to be expanded.
-It includes two checkboxes with potential reasons for the suppression:
+To suppress a finding, you should add a comment with potential reasons for the suppression:

 Re-running Checks after Suppression